 Our shutterbug’s Dallas Marathon 2013 The Marathon that Wasn’t photo essay (below) can be considered a metaphor for the marathon itself.

 If you marathoners treat the big race the way Danny Fulgencio treated this assignment, you can survive and thrive.
-Like this: hold with all your might onto your never-say-die attitude, even if others give you permission to quit with impunity; never take yourself too seriously — laugh in the face of frozen fingers and fatigue; dig deep inside your soul to unearth creative solutions to seemingly impossible obstacles, enjoy the scenery, don’t fall, finish what you started.
+Like this: hold with all your might onto your never-say-die attitude, even if others give you permission to quit with impunity; never take yourself too seriously — laugh in the face of frozen fingers and fatigue; dig deep inside your soul to unearth creative solutions to seemingly impossible obstacles, enjoy the scenery, don’t fall, finish what you start.

 (Photos are from the actual 2013 planned course, but the 2014 course is different.
 All the following words and photos are by Danny Fulgencio.)

 Thousands of marathon and half-marathon runners could not be seen pounding pavement on Commerce St. during the first mile of the 2013 MetroPCS Dallas Marathon.

 Built in 1930, this train bridge on Sylvan in West Dallas did not serve as an ideal vantage point for brave spectators during the 2013 marathon.

 Despite the desolate images captured here, several marathoners decided to run anyway.
 See that impromptu event, dubbed Icepocolypse 2013, here.